codesport/admin-panel/README.md

 ![Stage 4 - buildEditArray Method](src/images/stage-4-controller-build-edit-array.png "Stage 4 - buildEditArray Method")
 **Figure 18: Stage 4 - Comments explaining the `buildEditArray` Method in the Controller Component**

-Special thanks to Hal Helms (Uncle Hal) who, through an online tutorial he authored a long time ago, showed me how to build my first CRUD application!
-Never did I expect to make tutorial for one of the most powerful companies in the world.
+Special thanks to Hal Helms ("Uncle Hal") who, through an online tutorial he authored a long time ago, showed me and many others how to build our first CRUD application!

+Never did I expect that in 2020 I would make tutorial for one of the world's most powerful and influential companies.

 ---
-# Conclusions and Next Steps
+# Closing Remarks, Conclusions, and Next Steps

 This tutorial and its resulting code may be used as a template to build more advanced applications.
 Expansion options include building an online store, a booking/reservations system, an address book, a todo-list, etc.

-As a React developer we have the opportunity to become better JavaScript developers and truly understand its power.  `create-react-app`'s use of ESLint provides numerous benefits that teach us to write more secure and stable code.
+Learning React makes us better JavasScript developers.
+Indeed, as a React developer we have the opportunity to truly understand and appreciate JavaScript's power and extensibility.
+Furthermore, `create-react-app`'s use of ESLint provides numerous benefits that teach us to write more secure and stable code.

 Next steps for this project would include: